griffeth-barker/griffeth-barker.github.io/_posts/2025-12-31-self-contained-sqlite-database-in-powershell-script.md

 ---
-title: "A Database Engine, a Database, and a PowerShell Script Walk Into a Bar"
+title: "A Database Engine, a Database, and a PowerShell Script Walk Into a Single File"
 tags:
   - powershell
   - sqlite